 21st District – Lynnwood

 Sen. Liias is serving his first term in Senate and his seventh session with the Legislature.
 Throughout his service, Marko has focused on policies to advance the economy based on good-paying jobs, a safe and quality education system, and a balanced transportation system.

 Sen. Lovelett was appointed to the Senate in 2019.
 Liz is committed to environmental stewardship, sustainable community growth, economic vitality, and solutions that put people first.

 38th District – Tulalip

 John represents the Everett, Marysville, and Tulalip communities and neighborhoods of Snohomish County.
-First elected to the House of Representatives a more than 10 years ago, John was appointed to the Senate in November 2013.
+After a decade in the House of Representatives, John was appointed to the Senate in November 2013.

 5th District – Issaquah